Loading NuWatt Energy...

 Rebate amounts vary by equipment and income.
 See what you qualify for.

-Systems must be installed and documented (paperwork submitted) by February 28, 2027 to qualify for 2026 program year rebates.
-However, Mass Save rebate budgets are allocated annually and can be exhausted before this deadline.
+Your heat pump must be installed between January 1 and December 31, 2026, and the rebate application submitted by February 28, 2027 to qualify for 2026 program year rebates.
+Mass Save rebate budgets are allocated annually and can be exhausted before this deadline.
 NuWatt recommends starting the process as early as possible to secure your rebate.

 Week 1